Lugano: Culture

 The Blues-to-Bop Festival arrives in late August and early September turns the town into a hive of activity as thousands crowd the streets and piazzas for free open-air concerts.

 In 1956, the Teatro Kursaal in Lugano hosted the first Eurovision Song Contest.

 The MASI (Museo d'Arte della Svizzera italiana) has two parallel objectives: the conservation and study of the Museum's permanent collection, which is above all made up of works belonging to the 19th and 20th centuries; and the planning and presentation of temporary exhibitions.
 It focuses on the art of the cantons of Ticino and Graubünden (Grigioni in Italian) and presents artists from the region on a regular basis.
 Lugano Arte e Cultura (LAC) is a cultural centre dedicated to music, visual and performance arts.
 It opened in 2015.

-The district of Brè-Aldesago offers its visitors charming corners created by its characteristic stone buildings.
-The cobblestone streets of the town offer art enthusiasts an artistic path that is very interesting both because of the presence of national and international "names" and the combination of art and the environment.
+The district of Brè-Aldesago offers its visitors areas created by its characteristic stone buildings.
+The cobblestone streets of the town offer art enthusiasts an artistic path that is considered to be very interesting both because of the presence of national and international "names" and the combination of art and the environment.